Dioxins and PCBs in Swedish food

 Dioxins are not deliberately produced but are formed in small quantities as impurities in, for example, the production of certain chlorine compounds.
 The use of pentachlorophenol is considered to be a major source of dioxins in industrialized countries.
 Dioxins are also formed in combustion processes such as waste incineration.
 In the past, wastewater from chlorine bleaching processes was also an important source of dioxins.
 In Sweden, dioxin emissions have been regulated since the 1970s.

 PCBs are industrial chemicals that have had many different applications due to their heat-resistant and insulating ability.
-PCBs have been used in capacitors, transformers, heat exchangers, sealants in houses and in colours.
+PCBs have been used in capacitors, transformers, heat exchangers, sealants in houses and in paints.
 The use of PCBs in Sweden has been prohibited since the 1970s.

 Dioxins and PCBs are stable and fat-soluble compounds that are very difficult to break down in the environment and the body.
 This means they remain in the environment and in the body for many years.
 This is why dioxins and PCBs are found in the environment, foods and humans even though emissions and use have been restricted since the 1970s.
-Their properties (fat solubility and persistence) also mean that the levels increase in the food chain, meaning the highest levels are found in predators from contaminated areas.
+Their properties (fat solubility and persistence) also mean that the levels increase in the food chain, meaning the highest levels are found in predatory fish from contaminated areas.

 Health effects and risk groups

 During the foetal and infant period, sensitivity to the effects of dioxins and PCBs is high.
-Experimental studies with animals have shown that dioxins and PCBs can affect reproduction, immune function, hormone systems, development of the central nervous system, as well as cause cancer.
+Experimental studies with animals have shown that dioxins and PCBs can affect reproduction, the immune systme, hormone systems, the development of the central nervous system, as well as cause cancer.
 Results from human epidemiological studies show that high exposure to dioxins and PCBs during the foetal and neonatal period can affect the sperm quality of boys in adulthood.
 Other studies also suggest that exposure to dioxins and PCBs during the foetal stage can affect hormone levels in newborns, birth weight, children’s motor and cognitive development, as well as effect tooth enamel.
 The substances are transmitted to foetuses and infants via the placenta and breast milk.

 Maximum Limits and the Swedish derogation